capstanlqc/omegat-guides/docs/exercises/tag.md

     > Tip: the tooltip should display HTML tags `<strong>`, `<em>`, `<span class="underline">` etc.

-## Exercise 04.3: insert standalone tag
+## Exercise 04.3: see what standalone tags stand for

 1. Press ++ctrl+j++ and enter 75 to go to segment #75.